-In the tree, navigate to “Advanced Concepts” and add a solid body motion.
+In the simulation tree, navigate to Advanced Concepts and add solid body motions.
 Several motion types are supported:

 Linear motion This type assigns a linear motion to the domain by specifying the velocity components.

 Oscillating rotating motion This type allows an oscillating motion around the rotation center.
 The user needs to specify a point on the axis, the amplitude vector, and the angular velocity.

 Oscillating linear motion It defines an oscillating linear motion using amplitude vector and angular velocity.
 We suggest watching this video to get a hold of what this motion looks like.